brewos-io/homeassistant/src/README.md

 ### 1. First Boot (WiFi Setup)

 1. Upload ESP32 firmware and web UI
-2. Connect to "ECM-Setup" WiFi network (password: ecmcoffee)
+2. Connect to "BrewOS-XXXXXX" WiFi network
 3. Open http://192.168.4.1
 4. Configure your home WiFi
-5. ESP32 will reconnect and be accessible on your network
+5. ESP32 will reconnect and be accessible at `http://brewos.local`

 ### 2. Monitoring & Debugging